musicmills1990/sinatra-project-chef-3/notes.md

-There will be three models: Users, Recipes, and Kitchens.
+There will be three models: Users, Recipes, and Kitchens(now called Ingredients).

 Users will save a users kitchen inventory, allow them to log in and out.